aacitelli/ArenaDesign/README.md

 ##### High Priority

-- Fix the seemingly little random bugs in snapping (sometimes it just doesn't draw a line, other times it just plain draws a line in the wrong place) - Probably overwriting a value by accident somewhere, but I guess we'll see
+- Fix snapping errors - It never works first time, and it starts acting funny after a distance ends up being too long.
+Something wrong with the distance method.
-- Make it possible to delete lines (probably by dragging over them with right click held; that seems the most intuitive)
+- Add delete functionality (Dragging over lines w/ right click enabled seems the most intuitive)
 - Add the ability to add other structures instead of just walls (Bases, Energizers, Trussle, Pillars, and that's about it)

 ##### Relatively Low Priority